LaVern Baker: Career

-In 1966, Baker recorded a duet single with Jackie Wilson.
-The controversial song, "Think Twice", featured raunchy lyrics considered inappropriate for airplay at that time or even today.
+In 1966, Baker recorded "Think Twice", a duet single with Jackie Wilson.
+The controversial song featured raunchy lyrics considered inappropriate for airplay at that time.
 Three versions were recorded, one of which is the version with the raunchy lyrics.

-After divorcing Eugene Williams in the fall of 1958, Baker married the comedian Slappy White February 19, 1959, in Baltimore.
-After the couple was divorced in 1969, Baker signed on for a USO tour.
+After divorcing Eugene Williams in late 1958, Baker married the comedian Slappy White February 19, 1959, in Baltimore.
+After the couple divorced in 1969, Baker signed on for a USO tour.
 She became seriously ill with bronchial pneumonia after a trip to Vietnam.
-While recovering at the U.S. naval base at Subic Bay, in the Philippines, a friend recommended that she stay on as the entertainment director at the Marine Corps Staff NCO club there.
-She remained there for 22 years, returning to the United States after the base was closed in 1988.
+While recovering at the U.S. naval base at Subic Bay in the Philippines, a friend recommended that she stay as the entertainment director at the Marine Corps Staff NCO club there.
+She remained there for 22 years, returning to the United States after the base was closed in 1991.

 In 1988, she performed at Madison Square Garden for Atlantic Records' 40th anniversary.
 She then worked on the soundtracks of the films Shag (1989), Dick Tracy (1990) and A Rage in Harlem (1991), all of which were issued on CD.
-She performed a song for Alan Parker's film Angel Heart (1987), which appeared on the original vinyl soundtrack album but was not included on the later CD issue "for contractual reasons".
+She performed a song for Alan Parker's film Angel Heart (1987), which appeared on the original vinyl soundtrack album but was not included on the later CD issue for contractual reasons.

-In 1990, she made her Broadway debut, replacing Ruth Brown as the star of the hit musical Black and Blue.
-In 1991, Rhino Records released a new album, Live in Hollywood, recorded at the Hollywood Roosevelt Cinegrill, and a compilation of her greatest Atlantic hits, Soul on Fire.
-In 1992, she recorded a well-received studio album, Woke Up This Morning, for DRG Records.
+In 1990, she made her Broadway debut, replacing Ruth Brown as the star of the hit musical Black and Blue at Brown's suggestion.
+In 1991, Rhino Records released the album Live in Hollywood, recorded at the Hollywood Roosevelt Cinegrill as well as Soul on Fire, a compilation of her Atlantic hits.
+In 1992, she recorded the album Woke Up This Morning for DRG Records.
 She continued performing after both legs were amputated because of complications due to diabetes in 1994.
-Baker made her last recording, "Jump into the Fire," for the 1995 Harry Nilsson tribute CD, For the Love of Harry, on the Music Masters label.
+Baker made "Jump into the Fire", her last recording, for the 1995 Harry Nilsson tribute CD For the Love of Harry on the Music Masters label.
+She continued to perform live after the loss of her legs; in ailing health, she sang at a benefit concert honoring her in late 1996 that helped pay for her recent medical bills.
+At that time she said, "God took my legs, but He left me my voice so I could continue to do what I love, to sing and entertain."